 Stay Informed of Changing Laws and Regulations

-Let’s face it; it can be difficult for any sized company to keep up with the constantly changing federal, state and local laws and regulations governing workplaces these days – particularly for small businesses.
+Let’s face it; it can be difficult for any sized company to keep up with the constantly changing federal, state, and local laws and regulations governing workplaces these days – particularly for small businesses.
 And yet, mishandled compliance issues can be a death knell to any business, especially one without the resources and expertise to wage long-running battles with regulatory agencies.
 Oftentimes, it can be much more effective for small businesses to rely upon outside HR professionals who deal with these issues every day than to try and keep up with every shifting nuance in the regulatory landscape.
 In this way, compliance assistance can be one of the most important small business HR services any small business can receive from external HR professionals.

 Connect with a Good Employment Law Attorney

 Many small businesses rely on a general business counsel or even an “attorney friend” to manage employment law matters; this, however, is almost always a mistake.
 If you are in need of an employment lawyer don’t settle for someone who is not a seasoned expert in the field.
 Hopefully, your small business will never require extensive services from an employment lawyer, but if it does, hiring someone who isn’t an expert is a “penny-wise and pound-foolish” error that can potentially sink your organization’s future.
-If you don’t know anyone with the right qualifications, this might be another time to utilize the professional expertise of an HR services form to point you in the right direction.
+If you don’t know anyone with the right qualifications, this might be another time to utilize the professional expertise of an HR services firm to point you in the right direction.

 Don’t Misclassify or Undercompensate Employees